Button car plan

-The Button car plan, also known as the Button plan, was the informal name given to the Motor Industry Development Plan, an Australian federal (Labor) government initiative intended to rationalise the Australian motor vehicle industry and transition it to lower levels of protection.
+The Button car plan, also known as the Button plan, was the informal name given to the Motor Industry Development Plan, a Hawke government initiative intended to rationalise the Australian motor vehicle industry and transition it to lower levels of protection.
 It took its name from Senator John Button, the then federal Minister for Commerce, Trade and Industry.

 Initial planning

 Industry consultation began in mid-1983 and the scheme was announced in mid-1984.
 It came into effect in 1985, after Senator Button visited Japan to inform the car companies there of the content of the plan.
 At the time of the plan's inception, Australia's motor industry was heavily protected by import tariffs, and quotas or quantitative restrictions on imports.
 These measures were used to support local assembly of thirteen models by a range of manufacturers.

 The Button car plan aimed to slash the number of locally manufactured models to six, by forcing industry consolidation——there were to be three groups each producing two models each by 1992.
 The overarching aim of the scheme was to make the motor vehicle industry in Australia more efficient through consolidation of resources, and so allowing the import tariffs to be gradually reduced.